Chain ID, Address Format and Signatures

 dcro

-Cronos PoS Chain uses the Bech32 address format wherever users must handle binary data.
+Cronos POS Chain uses the Bech32 address format wherever users must handle binary data.
 Bech32 encoding provides robust integrity checks on data and the human readable part(HRP) that provides contextual hints that can assist UI developers with providing informative error messages.
 Specifically, we have the following HRP prefix for different addresses types in the mainnet:

 Address bech32 Prefix